Bartender

 Bartenders often work nights, weekends, holidays or split shifts.
 They may be required to lift heavy items such as kegs of beer.

 Bartenders must be able to perform their duties cheerfully, courteously and efficiently.
 They are expected to listen to customers sympathetically without getting personally involved.
+They may occasionally need to handle unruly customers in a calm and professional manner.
 They also must co-operate with other food and beverage service workers to maintain high standards of customer service.

 They should enjoy having clear rules and organized methods, serving people and taking responsibility for bar operations.